TheJumpCloud/jcapi-ruby/jcapiv2/docs/UserGroupAssociationsApi.md

 List the Active Directories bound to a User Group

 This endpoint will return all Active Directory Instances bound to a User Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this User Group to the corresponding Active Directory; this array represents all grouping and/or associations that would have to be removed to deprovision the Active Directory from this User Group.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/usergroups/group_id}/activedirectories ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/usergroups/{GroupID}/activedirectories \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby